Terms and Conditions

 • PERSONAL PROPERTY: The School accepts no liability for personal property that is left in any training vehicle.

 • MOBILE PHONES: All students should ensure that mobile phones are switched off, prior to entering the tuition vehicle, for safety reasons.
-Due to recent changes in the law, our Instructor´s will not use a mobile phone whilst the vehicle is moving on a driving lesson!
+Instructor´s will not use a mobile phone whilst the vehicle is moving on a driving lesson!

 Data Protection Officer : Dave Hill

 Contact : 07852 320 414

 In order to respond to enquiries from this site, we ask for your name plus email address and / or phone number.
 This gives us the opportunity to personalise your reply and contact you using your prefered contact method.

 This information is kept solely for the purpose of answering your original enquiry.
 Once the enquiry has been satisfactorily dealt with, your personal data are deleted permanently from the online database.

 If we are unable to contact you and your enquiry remains incomplete for 180 days, the information is deleted, regardless of there having been no satisfactory conclusion to the enquiry.